henrythemes/hello-pages-theme/README.md

 ### Relative Links

-Thanks to the  Jekyll Relative Links plugin, you can link to markdown source files and GitHub Pages automatically changes the the link to hypertext (.html) e.g.
+Thanks to the Relative Links plugin, you can link to markdown source files and GitHub Pages automatically changes the the link to hypertext (.html) when published e.g.

      [Page Two](two.md)
         becomes =>
      <a href="two.html">Page Two</a>

 Try it.
-Follow along to [Page Two](two.md) or to [Page Three](three.md)
+Follow along to [Page Two](two.md) or to [Page Three](three.md).

 More Info: